 - Criterion two: Is the work original and engaging?

 - Criterion three: Has the work included a co-produced element and if so, are the presenters appropriate representatives of the project team?

 - Criterion four: Are the aims and methods of the work clearly expressed?

 We will make every effort to accommodate each contributor’s first choice of presentation type.
 However, we may recommend alternative presentation types to some contributors in an effort to be inclusive as possible.
 For example, a contributor submitting an individual paper presentation may be suggested to be included in a symposium within a suitable work theme or contributors not selected for a paper presentation may alternatively be offered an opportunity to participate in a poster presentation.

 Our call for contributions will re-open soon.
 Abstracts will be submitted through our Oxford Abstracts submissions page for the Resilience Revolution Conference.
 (If you don’t already have an account, you will be asked to create a free account.)
 Keep checking our conference website for further updates and sign up for our newsletter at www.boingboing.org.uk so you won’t miss out.

 Response required: If your abstract was one of the fabulous submissions originally accepted for the 2020 conference, please let us know whether you are still able to present in 2022.
 You can submit your ‘yes’ / ‘no’ or ‘maybe’ response by 26 February 2021.

 If you require further information on the submission process, please contact firstname.lastname@example.org

-We’re pleased to announce that we have some bursaries available (up to £1000 per bursary, plus free conference attendance) for overseas not-for-profit organisations whose abstracts have been accepted for the conference, but who would not be able to attend without support.
-These are funded by the University of Brighton’s Responsible Futures.
+Last year we were pleased to announce some bursaries (up to £1000 per bursary, plus free conference attendance) for overseas not-for-profit organisations whose abstracts had been accepted for the conference, but who would not be able to attend without support.
+These were funded by the University of Brighton’s Responsible Futures.
 We will update this section to let you know if we are able to secure funding to offer bursaries for 2022.